davidpots/songnotes_cms/README.md

 Unfortunately, at this time I have no plans to accept outside song contributions into the Songnotes library.
 For one, this is a personal library that reflects my own guitar-playing history -- and for the time being I want to keep it this way.
 Song requests are welcome, though I can make no promises about when or if I'll add them to the library (as it is, I'm working on razor-thin margins of available time to dedicate to this site).

 Thanks!
-Email any questions or comments to davidpots@gmail.com
+Email any questions or comments to info@songnotes.cc or davidpots@gmail.com